Counting Distinct Elements Under Person-Level Differential Privacy: Related Work

 Counting the number of distinct elements in a collection is one of the most fundamental database computations.
 This is supported as the \texttt{COUNT(DISTINCT ...)} operation in SQL.
 Hence, unsurprisingly, the problem of computing the number of unique elements in a differentially private way has been extensively investigated.

-In the case where we assume each person contributes only one element (a.k.a.~event-level privacy or item-level privacy), the number of distinct elements has sensitivity $1$ and, hence, we can simply use Laplace (or Gaussian) noise addition to release.\footnote{In certain settings, item-level differential privacy is meaningful \cite{ghazi2023algorithms}, so differentially private algorithms that assume a bounded number of contributions per person have been used even when a person can have unlimited contributions \cite{FacebookURLs}.
-The difference between our approach and the item-level privacy approach is that, when a person contributes excessively many items, our approoach compromises accuracy, while the item-level approach compromises privacy.} However, it may not be possible to compute the number of distinct elements exactly due to space, communication, or trust constraints (e.g. in the local model of DP \citep{kasiviswanathan2011can}).
+In the case where we assume each person contributes only one element (a.k.a.~event-level privacy or item-level privacy), the number of distinct elements has sensitivity $1$ and, hence, we can simply use Laplace (or Gaussian) noise addition to release.
+However, it may not be possible to compute the number of distinct elements exactly due to space, communication, or trust constraints (e.g.~in the local model of DP \citep{kasiviswanathan2011can}).

 Most efforts have been focused on creating differentially private algorithms for counting distinct elements under space constraints (and assuming each person contributes a single element).
 To save space, we wish to compute a small summary of the dataset (called a sketch) that allows us to estimate the number of distinct elements and which can be updated as more elements are added. \citet{SST20} proved that a variant of the Flajolet-Martin sketch is private and \citet{pagh2020efficient} analyzed a sketch over the binary finite field. \citet{DTT22} proved a general privacy result for order-invariant cardinality estimators. \citet{hehir2023sketch} provided a mergeable private sketch (i.e.~two sketches can be combined to obtain a sketch of the union of the two datasets).
 In contrast, \citet{DLB19} proved an impossibility result for mergeable sketches, which shows that privacy or accuracy must degrade as we merge sketches.